mehuls45/Python-scripts/README.md

 # Python-scripts

-* Simple and easy to use python scripts that can be used to easy out task.
+Simple and easy to use python scripts that can be used to easy out task.
-* The script are written as a part of practice projects.
-They may or may not be helpful to simply the task
+The script are written as a part of practice projects.
+They may or may not be helpful to simply the task.
-* I would gladly accept pointers from others to improve the code and make it more efficient, or simplify the code.
+I would gladly accept pointers from others to improve the code and make it more efficient, or simplify the code.

+## List

 - `passwordManager.py` - A simple password manager that returns the password of the account specidfied as command line argument